 If you like the look of the blue and green areas and fancy a bit of snow instead, head across to this post about winter destinations and find tips and information in this post about motorhoming in winter.

 Southern Spain – Costa del Sol

-Southern Spain is the first choices for many.
-Motorhome in Spain over winter here and you will get some of the best winter sun in Europe.
+Southern Spain is the first choice of winter tour for many.
+Motorhome in Spain in winter here and you will get some of the best winter warmth in Europe.